Debian GNU/Hurd Configuration

 You can also get a pre-installed image and run it in qemu:

-or convert it to the VDI format for virtualbox:
+You can also convert the image to the VDI format for virtualbox:

 $ VBoxManage convertfromraw debian-hurd-*.img debian-hurd.vdi --format vdi